 - Advertisers – access to a qualified audience, with targeted and measured ads and campaigns.

 - Customer Relationship: as it is a social network, the more people in the community, the more value the platform has for everyone.
 So, the customer relationship is, indeed, more important than the platform itself.

 - Key Activities: “the one” is developing and updating the online platform.
-But other key activities include retaining (avoiding churn) and growing the number of users, protecting information and privacy and build partnership with businesses.
+But other key activities include retaining (avoiding churn) and growing the number of users, protecting information and privacy, and build partnerships with businesses.

 - Key Resources: LinkedIn’s key resource is the platform, the base for the business.
 Without it, there is no community.

-- Cost structure: LinkedIn’s cost structure is completely associated to platform development, maintenance and growth.
+- Cost structure: LinkedIn’s cost structure is completely associated with platform development, maintenance, and growth.
 That encompasses employees’, developers’ and consultants’ salaries, branding and marketing expenses, legal and administrative costs, investment in infrastructure and equipment, and others.